 A lack of support for those most at-risk

-A story ran Monday in the Boston Globe reporting that in Massachusetts, “nearly four in 10 deaths among women who gave birth between 2011 and 2015 were caused by opioid overdoses, compared with two in 10 among women who did not give birth.”
+A story in the Boston Globe reported that in Massachusetts, “nearly four in 10 deaths among women who gave birth between 2011 and 2015 were caused by opioid overdoses, compared with two in 10 among women who did not give birth.”
 New mothers who struggle with addiction receive very little support, and sadly, this isn’t a problem unique to Massachusetts but common across the U.S.

 Being a new mother often comes with a hefty set of challenges for women—learning how to care for an infant, sleep deprivation, postpartum depression, breastfeeding—however those challenges can be magnified for women recovering from opioid addiction, increasing the chances that they relapse or overdose.